Sheriff: Woman upset over husband’s absence kills kids, self

 Myers’ husband stayed with relatives instead of at home during the work week due to transportation issues, Sloan said.
 Text messages between Myers and her husband showed that his absence during the week had been “a tremendous source of contention” between them.

-Sloan said he was unaware of whether the woman the woman was under treatment for any diagnosed mental illness at the time of the deaths.
+Sloan said he was unaware of whether the woman was under treatment for any diagnosed mental illness at the time of the deaths.
 But in a note she left, she complained about the lack of treatment for mental illness, according to the sheriff.

 Myers texted her husband the day of the shootings saying she left something for him in their vehicle.
 A letter addressed to him was found inside with a bloody fingerprint next to her initials, Sloan said.